bsmilen575/Find-prototype/replit.md

 **Framework**: React with TypeScript using Vite as the build tool

 **Routing**: Wouter for client-side routing with key routes:
-- `/` - Welcome screen with hyper-realistic metallic sphere and neural network overlay
+- `/` - Welcome screen with clean hero image and navigation buttons
 - `/map` - **Self Map**: Force-directed graph visualization of user's interest graph (D3.js)
 - `/home` - Home screen with discoverable toggle and anonymous match cards
 - `/about` - Information about the platform and privacy features
 - `/onboarding` - Single-page profile creation (name + 5 interests)
 - `/signup` - Detailed signup with Pod setup and interest capture
+- `/settings` - **Import Architecture**: Platform connector dashboard for building interest graph from digital behavior

 **State Management**:
 - TanStack React Query for server state management and caching